Patricia Collarbone: Training and Development Agency for Schools

-In 2005-6 together with the NRT she transferred as a director to the Training and Development Agency for schools.
-The success of the workforce reform led to a significant role in the leadership of change for NRT in a range of national initiatives linked to the Every Child Matters agenda.
+In 2005-06, together with the NRT she transferred as a director to the Training and Development Agency for schools.

 Consultancy roles

 Education Change Associates

 In 2006 she set up Education Change Associates Ltd a private consultancy firm.
 She advised on the design of a professional qualification for educational leaders in the Cayman Islands and advised the Thai ministry contributing to the development of a leadership development framework.

-In 2007-2008 she led a Remodelling, Change and Leadership project with FE sector.
-The first phase was with 10 colleges, where transference of the change process and skills to FE sector colleagues was completed.

 Creating Tomorrow Ltd

-In 2008 she cofounded Creating Tomorrow Ltd a consultancy with the specific aim of developing cost effective and sustainable change programmes that any organisation could use.

-In 2010 she led an intensive and collaborative process to develop the Australian Professional Standard for Principals involving over 550 stakeholders as well as national and international research.
+In 2008, she cofounded Creating Tomorrow Ltd a consultancy with the specific aim of developing cost effective and sustainable change programmes that any organisation could use.
+In 2010, she led an intensive and collaborative process to develop the Australian Professional Standard for Principals involving over 550 stakeholders as well as national and international research.
 The standard provides a framework for what principals should know, understand and do to succeed as a school leader.
 The success of this led her to be asked to develop leadership profiles - actions that can be implemented depending upon context, career stage and capabilities.

-She developed a set of programs based around a proven change process that included diagnostics, facilitation training, train the trainer, leadership coaching, system change and quality control which she delivered in the UK, Australia, the Netherlands and the US.

 She closed Creating Tomorrow in 2018 to concentrate on her charitable interests sitting on a number of educational trusts.

 Honours

 In 1998 Collarbone was made a Dame Commander of the Order of the British Empire the equivalent of a knighthood for women for services to education.
 In March 2006 she was appointed Visiting Professor in Faculty of Education at Christ Church Canterbury University.